programaths/coder-dojo-godot/README.md

 Aim and click to "put" the ball

+#### Match3

+Click and drag tiles to "swap" them.
+There is a bug in that one, kudo if you find a solution to it:-p

 ## TODO

- a pentamino puzzle, a match 3, Tetris and Golf
+ a pentamino puzzle, Tetris
 Then I would like to have a 3D rail shooter based on CSG (Constructed solid geometry).
 And a basic zelda like RPG.